 Puppies are preferably placed with multi pet homes, it is very important that pups are exposed to children of all ages throughout their upbringing.

-The male pups are castrated at around six to nine months of age, the females are only spayed after their first season.
+The male pups are castrated at around six to nine months of age, the females are only spayed after their first year.

 South African Guide-Dogs Association covers the veterinary costs incurred for pups on the scheme, in addition to vaccinations, deworming and micro-chipping.
 When Puppy Raisers go away on holiday or females are in season, we will board the pups in our luxurious, air conditioned kennels.